-Joe helps businesses make location decisions driven by growth, consolidation, market changes, or a need to relocate to a place with a more favorable business climate.
+Joe helps businesses make location decisions driven by growth, consolidation, market changes, or a need to relocate to places with more favorable business climates.

 The Business Relocation Coach

-Some know Joe as the Business Relocation Coach because he has helped corporate executives and business owners who are concerned about the personal and lifestyle challenges presented by a location project.
-Also, he has had Executive Coaching assignments in Google, Northrop Grumman, Alcoa, Lufthansa Group, Electronic Arts, IBM, Burson Marsteller and in smaller businesses.
+Some know Joe as the Business Relocation Coach because he has helped corporate executives and business owners concerned about personal and lifestyle challenges presented by a location project.
+He has had Executive Coaching assignments in Google, Northrop Grumman, Alcoa, Lufthansa Group, Electronic Arts, IBM and privately-owned businesses.

 Substantial Location Research

 Three previous California Governors – Gray Davis, Pete Wilson and George Deukmejian – cited findings from Joe’s reports about companies relocating or expanding their operations out of state.